nwmbutler/CV/README.md

 ## Nick Butler

-Following a succesful career in Technical Theatre, I have taken the leap and joined Makers Academy to take my logical thinking, problem solving, technically orientated skills and redeploy them in pursuit of a new exciting path as a Junior Software Developer.
+Following a succesful career in Technical Theatre, I have taken the leap into software development to take my logical thinking, problem solving, technically orientated skills and redeploy them in pursuit of a new exciting career.

 I am excited about a career change into a perenially growing, dynamic field.